vincentzhu007/JetNN/README.md

 ```

 ### TODO
- - have no idea how to compose a cool nn frame, so let's see what can do.
+ - have no idea how to compose a cool nn framework, so let's see what can do.